This stylish, space-age coffee maker is perfect for modern kitchens: Smeg BCC02 Coffee Machine review

 How We Test

 We take every coffee maker we review to our dedicated test kitchen, where we put it through its paces.
-In this case, one of our experts also tested it our in her home.
+In this case, one of our experts also tested it out in her home.
 Both scenarios are set up to accurately reflect how you would use the machine in your day-to-day life.

 We make notes on the whole process, from unboxing to cleaning, so that you don’t face any nasty surprises.
 Most importantly, we’ll let you know how the coffee tastes.
 We won’t recommend a machine if it won’t make you a top-notch brew.
-For more information, we have a page detailing how we test coffee makers
+For more information, we have a page detailing how we test coffee makers.

 Where to buy